 (List name, discipline, address, and other information for each Separate Contractor and identify the construction or operations to be performed by such Separate Contractor.)

+Asbestos Abatement – To include any hazardous material testing, abatement, containment, disposal.

 ARTICLE B.6 COST OF THE WORK